 Calculation of the earned income disallowance for an eligible member of a qualified family begins with a comparison of the member's current income with his or her "baseline income."
 The family member's baseline income is his or her income immediately prior to qualifying for the EID.
 The family member's baseline income remains constant throughout the period that he or she is participating in the EID.
-While qualification for the disallowance is the same for all families, calculation of the disallowance will differ depending on when the family member qualified for the EID.
+While qualification for the disallowance is the same for all

+Housing Authority of the City and County of San Francisco Housing Choice Voucher Administrative Plan-050124 families, calculation of the disallowance will differ depending on when the family member qualified for the EID.